-Aren’t there some striking parallels between the Jesus and Buddha stories?
-Marcus Borg (a “christian”theologian) wrote a very interesting book on the similarities between Jesus and the Buddha
+Aren’t there some striking parallels between Jesus and Buddha’s stories?
+Marcus Borg (a “Christian” theologian) wrote a very interesting book on the similarities between Jesus and the Buddha

 Most of us are somewhat familiar with Buddha.
 He was also known as Siddhartha Gautama and Shakyamuni Buddha, and he lived between 563 and 483 B.C.
-Buddha neither claimed to be god or a messenger of god.
+Buddha neither claimed to be a god or a messenger of God.
 The definitive biography of Buddha was written by Ashvaghosha in the 1st century.
-Here is a few points that is made about the parallel between the Buddha & Christ:
+Here are a few points that are made about the parallel between the Buddha & Christ:

 1. Buddha was born on December 25th of the virgin Maya, and his birth was attended by a “Star of Announcement,” wise men and angels singing heavenly songs.

 According to Ashvaghosha, Buddha was born of the King of Shakyas and his wife, Maya.
 He wrote that they “tasted of love’s delights” before Buddha was born, thus Buddha was certainly not born of a virgin.
 The earliest accounts suggest nothing unusual about Buddha’s birth, but later (still pre-Christian) versions suggest Buddha was conceived non-sexually, but don’t state that mommy was a virgin.
 His birthday is never celebrated on (or believed to be) December 25th (by some traditions, it’s May 8th and there was no star or angels at his birth by any tradition.
 The king did invite 108 Brahmins to the palace to celebrate his birth, and these could be called ‘wise men’.
 However, there were no ‘wise men’ of any sort at Jesus’ birth, as the Biblical appearance of the wise men happened at Jesus’ home in Bethlehem when He was one or two years old.